jayvarner/jayvarner.github.io/_posts/2016-09-25-usability-democratization-of-technology.md

 [^article]:Cristescu, Irina(2008) [Emotions in Human-Computer Interaction: The Role of Nonverbal Behavior in Interactive Systems](http://revistaie.ase.ro/content/46/S%20-%20Irina%20Cristescu.pdf)

-I found this article while searching for an article about reading facial expressions during usability testing.
-And yeah, it talks about that, but the above quote really poked me.
+I found this article while researching facial expressions during usability testing.
+It talks about that, but the above quote really poked me.
 Honestly, everything I have to say about this cannot fit in my allotted three paragraphs.
-So I'll just say this: usability should always imply accessibility.
-The interesting bit that Cristescu pushes is the that economic accessibility should also be considered.
+In general, what I really started thinking about is that usability should always imply accessibility.
+The interesting bit that Cristescu pushes is the that economic accessibility should be included.

-By making something usable and accessible, user experience designers are democratizing all these things.
+Technology has already begun to democratize areas like publishing and music distribution.
+The examples of the Arab Spring and BlackLivesMatter show the ability of people to connect across geographies and organize around their shared experiences.
+By making tools usable and accessible, user experience designers are essentially working to democratize everything they touch.
 That's a solid reason to get out of bed.

 But the economic barrier is daunting.
 It requires a lot of changes.
+There is still a digital divide and access to these tools are still limited to those with resources.
+How can usability designers help?
+It is a worthwhile challenge and something I want to develop more in my studies.
 Like I said, these blog posts assignments don't give me enough room to flush this out.
-I will end with this quote from last's week's reading that stands in sharp contrast to this post's opening quote.
-The quote is justifying a screener question to preference people with high incomes.

->The income requirement will help participants stay away from focusing on cost (the more affluent seem able to pay better attention to what they really need—or want).[^jerks]

-[^jerks]:Schroeder, Brittan, Spool [Recruiting Without Fear](https://learn.kent.edu/bbcswebdav/pid-5850162-dt-content-rid-53408933_1/courses/22314.201680/Modules/recruiting_without_fear.pdf)...There are just so many things wrong with this statement.